donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 Without these two methods, the motion becomes unnatural with strong wind force.

-Moreover, it also gives plausible result with point force torque motion used in the reference study.
+Surprisingly, applying the two methods also gives plausible result with point force torque motion used in the reference study.